webpack/changelog-v5/README.md

 Note: In webpack 5, `deterministic` Ids are enabled by default in production mode

+## Real Content Hash

+Webpack 5 will use a real hash of the file content when using `[contenthash]` now.
+Before it "only" used a hash of the internal structure.
+This can be positive impact on long term caching when only comments are changed or variables are renamed.
+These changes are not visible after minimizing.

 ## Named Chunk IDs

 A new named chunk id algorithm enabled by default in development mode gives chunks (and filenames) human-readable names.